MatheusCavini/Numerical-Methods/README.md

 ### ODE Solver
 This group of functions is used to solve 1st order ODE or systems of 1st order ODEs, in which the equations $y'_n(t) = f(t, y_1(t), y_2(t), ... )$ are passed in the form of a vector, along with their initial values $y_n(t_0)=y_{n,0}$.
 The solution is calculated for discrete time steps of size $h$, between $t_0$ and $t_f$.
-- **Euler's method** - `ode.Euler`: takes the list or array which represents the system of ODEs, the lista or array of their initial values, initial time `t0`, end time `tf` and optionally the step size `h`.
+- **Euler's method** - `ode.Euler`: takes the list or array which represents the system of ODEs, the list or array of their initial values, initial time `t0`, end time `tf` and optionally the step size `h`.
 Returns a tuple containing: 1) Discrete time vector for which solutions are calculated; 2) An array in which each row is the solution for an ODE of the system.
-- **Runge-Kutta of 2nd order** - `ode.RK2`: takes the list or array which represents the system of ODEs, the lista or array of their initial values, initial time `t0`, end time `tf` and optionally the step size `h`.
+- **Runge-Kutta of 2nd order** - `ode.RK2`: takes the list or array which represents the system of ODEs, the list or array of their initial values, initial time `t0`, end time `tf` and optionally the step size `h`.
 Returns a tuple containing: 1) Discrete time vector for which solutions are calculated; 2) An array in which each row is the solution for an ODE of the system.
-- **Runge-Kutta of 4th order** - `ode.RK4`: takes the list or array which represents the system of ODEs, the lista or array of their initial values, initial time `t0`, end time `tf` and optionally the step size `h`.
+- **Runge-Kutta of 4th order** - `ode.RK4`: takes the list or array which represents the system of ODEs, the list or array of their initial values, initial time `t0`, end time `tf` and optionally the step size `h`.
 Returns a tuple containing: 1) Discrete time vector for which solutions are calculated; 2) An array in which each row is the solution for an ODE of the system.

 Example of use: